Towards AI Accountability Infrastructure: Gaps and Opportunities in AI Audit Tooling: Methodology

-These searches surfaced new examples that forced us to expand and re-define our categories or create new ones.
-We iteratively revised our taxonomy twice more to accommodate new examples and to clarify or expand our categories, grouping clusters as more general themes appeared.
-Our final taxonomy groups tools into 30 main categories with 27 subcategories, sorted into a final set of 7 ``stages'' of the tool-assisted audit process (Fig.~\ref{fig:taxonomy}).
-The resulting taxonomy\footnote{Readers can view and contribute to a full interactive version of our taxonomy and dataset at {\vizurl}.} is grounded in the properties of the tools we found and shaped by our interviews with and our own experiences as AI audit practitioners.
+These searches surfaced new examples which we used to expand and re-define our categories.
+We iteratively revised our taxonomy twice more to accommodate new examples, integrate findings from the interview study, and clarify or expand our initial categories.
+We did not explicitly ask interview participants about these categories, but we did incorporate the tools they used and their descriptions of audit tool use while developing the taxonomy.
+Our final taxonomy groups tools into 30 main categories with 27 subcategories (Table~\ref{tab:taxonomy}) grounded in the properties of the tools we found and shaped by our interviews with and experiences as AI audit practitioners.
+We sorted these categories into 7 ``stages'' of the tool-assisted audit process (Fig.~\ref{fig:taxonomy}).